strapi/documentation/docs/developer-docs/latest/development/admin-customization.md

 #### Theme extension

-Strapi applications can be displayed either in Light or Dark mode (see [administrator profile setup in the User Guide](/user-docs/latest/getting-started/introduction.md#setting-up-your-administrator-profile)), and both can be extended through custom theme development.
+Strapi applications can be displayed either in Light or Dark mode (see [administrator profile setup in the User Guide](/user-docs/latest/getting-started/introduction.md#setting-up-your-administrator-profile)), and both can be extended through custom theme settings.

 To extend the theme, use either: